 - Artwork – do you want to incorporate graphics, appliques, or embroidery?
 If you don’t have anything specific in mind, at least have a general idea of what you’re looking for so a development time can help you source it.

 Throughout the process of gathering your inspiration, you might note that designers or specific themes and pieces pop up repeatedly.
-Pay attention to those: the designers will help you understand target market and marketing strategies; the themes and pieces will help you put together your collection.
+Pay attention to those: the designers will help you understand the target market and marketing strategies; the themes and pieces will help you put together your collection.

 As you look over your inspiration, you’ll start to understand who you’re designing for.
 Pay attention to this because it will become the foundation of your future marketing.
 Is it linen suits for vacationing, well-to-do men?
-It is a party line for partying twenty-something women?
+Is it a party line for partying twenty-something women?
 Is it eco-friendly, organic clothes for toddlers?
-Your target market, especially in the beginning, should be as specific as possible, and can help you hone your collection in the beginning.
+Your target market, especially in the beginning, should be as specific as possible and can help you hone your collection in the beginning.
 Ask yourself, what do men vacationing in the Hamptons look for in their summer wardrobe?
 How can you help a woman stand out at an LA club?
 What do eco-minded mothers who like to dress up their kids look for in clothes?
 Encourage this back and forth until you hone a collection that both inspires you and makes sense to your target market.

 Competitive Research For Your Clothing Design

 Now, take those designers who keep inspiring you and ask yourself two questions: how well are they doing and what can you do better than them?
-What are the competitors price points, trends and value propositions.
-Review your competitors success as a brand along side your potential sales and market potential.
+What are the competitors’ price points, trends and value propositions?
+Review your competitors’ success as a brand alongside your potential sales and market potential.

 Now it’s time to come up with a collection plan.
 You want to approach your development team with a cohesively designed collection of possible outfits.
 While you don’t necessarily need good sketches of all the garments – a full-service development team can help you with this – you will need a detailed concept.

-Now, let’s take a step back and get into the nitty gritty.
+Now, let’s take a step back and get into the nitty-gritty.
 What’s your timeline for development and production?
 Every project needs a goal.
 Fashion collections are typically developed over 6 months in time to be ready for the new season.
-To get moving towards your goal, you’ll want to have a sample delivery date, a production delivery date, and you’ll want to time these with any investment rounds or marketing initiatives you have planned, for example a website launch or a Kickstarter campaign.
-As always, work backwards from important events, but make sure to allocate at least 6 weeks for development and 6 weeks for production.
+To get moving towards your goal, you’ll want to have a sample delivery date, a production delivery date, and you’ll want to time these with any investment rounds or marketing initiatives you have planned, for example, a website launch or a Kickstarter campaign.
+As always, work backward from important events, but make sure to allocate at least 6 weeks for development and 6 weeks for production.
 If you approach a manufacturer in May looking to launch a swimsuit collection in June, the manufacturer will first laugh at you on the inside and then charge you exorbitant rush fees.

 Decide, what are your priorities for your line?
 Price, quality, or speed.
 Rank them in order of importance and recognize that any two will require you to sacrifice the third.
-If you must have that swimsuit collection in a month, go big or go home, you’ll likely sacrifice price and to some extend quality.
+If you must have that swimsuit collection in a month, go big or go home, you’ll likely sacrifice price and to some extent quality.
 On the flip side, if you approach a development house in December for your summer line, you won’t have to sacrifice quality and you’ll be able to manage costs too.
 Ask yourself, what’s most important to you and what are your priorities given your timeframe?